syncfusion-content/maui-docs/MAUI/Scheduler/date-navigation-restriction.md

 #### Backward

-The Scheduler allows you to view the previous immediate date using the `Backward` method.
+The Scheduler allows to view the previous immediate date using the `Backward` method.
 If the scheduler view is month, it moves on to the previous month, similarly for week and day views it moves on to the previous day.

 {% tabs %}
 {% highlight xaml %}